“How are my customers doing on their journey with our brand?”

 CPC is a measure of campaign performance, with a lower cost signaling that the marketers behind the campaign are doing something right and getting people interested without spending too much money.

-When the CPC is unusually high compared to previous campaigns or industry benchmarks, that is also telling of the campaign performance — namely, that the campaign, be it the content or the channel it’s running on, is not resonating with its intended audience.
+When the CPC is unusually high compared to previous campaigns or industry benchmarks, that is also telling of the campaign performance — namely, that the campaign, be it the content or the marketing channel it’s running on, is not resonating with its intended audience.

 5. Sales